hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 tasks. `hop_size` may be added as an optional argument, but a default must be provided and will be used for all evaluation tasks.

-  * `audio`: `n_sounds x n_samples` of mono audio in the range `[-1, 1]`.
-This should be
+  * `audio`: `n_sounds x n_samples` of mono audio in the range `[-1,
-    moved to the same device as the model.
+    1]`.
+This should be moved to the same device as the model.
 We are making the simplifying assumption that for every task, all sounds will be padded/trimmed to the same length.
 This doesn’t preclude people from using the API for corpora of variable-length sounds; merely we don’t implement that as a core feature.
 It could be a wrapper function added later.
   * `model`: Loaded model, in PyTorch or Tensorflow 2.x.
 This should be moved to the device the audio tensor is on.
+  * `tolerance`: (Optional) Tolerance of the event detection, in milliseconds.
+For sound event detection, this is typically 200ms.
+For music transcription, this is typically 50ms.
+    Participants can disregard this optional parameter and use a contact hop size (< 50 ms suggested) for all timestamp-based predictions.
   * **Returns:**
     * embedding: A `float32` `Tensor` with shape (`n_sounds, n_timestamp, embedding_size)`.
     * timestamps: `Tensor`.
 Centered timestamps in seconds corresponding